AFA Alaska

 Subject of Most Recent Discipline

 • Sick leave and FMLA abuse.
 Terminations are on the rise due to travel audits among other things.
-Anything written in the comments/remarks on posted trip trades and personal drops can be seen, even if eventually deleted.
-If management determines abuse it results in termination.
+Anything written in the comments/remarks on posted trip trades and personal drops is visible to management, even if eventually deleted.
+If management determines abuse, it results in termination.

 • Theft.
-Removing anything from the aircraft other than an opened/used bottle of water, unused pilot crew meal or purchased food will result in termination.
+Removing anything from the aircraft other than an opened/used box of water, unused pilot crew meal, or purchased food will result in termination.

 • Timecard fraud.
-Examples: Intentionally delaying boarding door closure to obtain sit pay.
+Example: intentionally delaying boarding door closure to obtain sit pay.
 Management has terminated for this violation.

 • Reserve “Roulette”.
-Not being within two hours of base for your Reserve Availability Period (RAP) and calling in sick only once given an assignment.
-The Company considers this a terminable violation.
-Management regularly reviews the trip trade postings and history related to sick calls.
+Not being within two hours of base for a Reserve Availability Period (RAP) and calling in sick only once given an assignment.
+Management considers this a terminable violation and regularly reviews the trip trade postings and history related to sick calls.
 Even deleted trade history or postings can be seen by management.

 • Lying in an investigation

-• Drug/Alcohol violations
+• Drug/alcohol violations

 • Harassment

-• Reserves commuting during Reserve Availability Period (RAP) even if self-assigned a trip and/or not being in base for the entirety of reserve period.
-Management has terminated for this reason several times.
-Management regularly reviews commuting history and whether a Flight Attendant is in base for their RAP.
+• Reserves commuting during their Reserve Availability Period (RAP), even if self-assigned a trip or not being in base for the entirety of their RAP.
+Management usually gives a two week suspension on the first offense.

-• Social media violations including sending friend or follow requests to passengers on social media based on information gained from Block2Block.
+• Social media violations, including sending a friend or follow request to passengers on social media based on information gained from Block2Block.

 • Flight Attendant released from DHD and used D8Y home